List of Space Runaway Ideon characters: Gindoro Jinmu

 Leader of the Ome Foundation, a private corporation that conspires with Doba to overthrow the Buff Clan Emperor.
 Gindoro teams up with Doba at the end of the series after the Ome Foundation fails to defeat the Ideon.
 After the Emperor's death, he remains with Doba for a period of time, but then requests to return to the Buff Clan homeworld, unaware that their home planet has been destroyed.
 With the battle escalating, Gindoro tries to flee and argues with Doba, which results in him being killed.
 His spirit talks to Doba shortly after his death.

-Zou Habel Gande
+Zuou Habel Gande

 Grand Emperor of the Buff Clan.
 For reasons never explained, Doba desires to overthrow him.
-A very minor character who only appears in one episode of the original TV series, Zou is killed when meteors destroy the Buff Clan homeworld.
+A very minor character who only appears in one episode of the original TV series, Zuou is killed when meteors destroy the Buff Clan homeworld.

 At the end of Be Invoked, both his spirit and Doba appear and greet Cosmo and Kasha.